Synthetixio/SIPs/SIPS/sip-fee-reclamation-and-rebates.md

   Then

-  - ✅ the transfer succeeds as the prior `settle` invocation sent 2.7% of her exchange amount (0.027) to the fee pool, and transfer detected no fees remaining.
+  - ✅ the transfer succeeds as the prior `settle` invocation burned 2.7% of her sETH holdings (0.027), and transfer detected no fees remaining.

   ***